 - University, college, and major requirements and all other University academic policies in effect at the time of entrance to the sequential major must be met.
 Students must meet the entrance requirements for the sequential major.
 Majors with administrative enrollment controls may have restrictions that limit entrance.
 Additional limitations may be implemented by colleges.

 - To officially enroll in the sequential major, students should follow instructions for re-enrollment (http://undergrad.psu.edu/aappm/K-1-reenrollment-as-degree-candidate.html).

 - When a re-enrollment is approved, the student is assigned an adviser for the sequential major.
 Only the student's sequential major will be listed on his/her degree audit.
-A student enrolled in a sequential degree program can determine his/her first day to register for an upcoming semester by using the undergraduate Registration Timetable (link is external), which is based on the total credits recorded on an undergraduate transcript.
+A student enrolled in a sequential degree program can determine their first day to register for an upcoming semester by using the undergraduate Registration Timetable, which is based on the total credits recorded on an undergraduate transcript.
 Upon completion of the sequential major the student receives another diploma.

 Approved: ACUI (5-27-76)

 Revised: ACUE (4-5-12)